kubernetes/community/contributors/design-proposals/raw-block-pv.md

   Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
   * An admin wishes to expose a block volume to be consumed as a block volume for the user
+  * An admin wishes to expose a block volume to be consumed as a block volume for an administrative function such as bootstrapping
   * A user wishes to utilitze block storage to fully realize the performance of an application tuned to using block devices
   * A user wishes to specify an inline volume as a block device in their pod Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods.

-  It is importnant to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
+  It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
 Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
 This design lends itself to future support of dynamic provisioning by also letting the request intiate from the PVC defining the role for the PV.
 It also allows flexibility in the implementation and storage plugins to determine their support of this feature.